 Income taxes are accounted for under the asset and liability method.
-Under this method, the Company determines deferred tax assets and liabilities on the basis of the differences between the financial statement carrying amounts of existing assets and liabilities by using enacted tax rates in effect for the year in which the difference is expected to reverse.
-All deferred tax assets and liabilities are classified as non-current on its consolidated financial statements.
-Deferred tax assets related to excess tax benefits are recorded when utilized.
+Under this method, the Company determines deferred tax assets and liabilities on the basis of the differences between the financial statement carrying amounts and tax basis of existing assets and liabilities by using enacted tax rates in effect for the year in which the difference is expected to reverse.
+All deferred tax assets and liabilities are classified as non-current on the consolidated balance sheets.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 A valuation allowance against deferred tax assets is recorded when it is more likely than not that some portion or all of such deferred tax assets will not be realized and is based on the positive and negative evidence about the future including future reversals of existing taxable temporary differences, projected future taxable income, tax-planning strategies, and results of recent operations.

 The effective tax rate in any given financial statement period may differ materially from the statutory rate.
-These differences may be caused by changes in the mix and level of income or losses, changes in the expected outcome of tax audits, changes in tax regulations, or changes in the deferred tax valuation allowance.
+These differences may be caused by changes in tax regulations and resulting changes in the deferred tax valuation allowance, changes in the mix and level of income or losses, changes in the expected outcome of tax audits, as well as permanent differences for stock-based compensation, including excess tax benefits, research and development credits, the tax rate differences between the United States and foreign countries, foreign withholding taxes, certain non-deductible expenses including executive compensation, and acquisition-related expenses.